 To: Minister of Health & Minister of Education

-We call for compulsory preventative mental health education in the New Zealand high school curriculum covering these key areas:
+We call for better guidelines and adequate training and funding for mental health education in the New Zealand high school curriculum covering these key areas:

 -Causes and symptoms of common mental health issues

 -Positive wellbeing actions

 Students need to be exposed to this every year, and all the way up to year 13.